Socio-Legal Studies (Certificate)

 - Second Language Requirement: No

 Students who have attained sophomore standing (30 credit hours) in any undergraduate degree program at ASU are eligible for admission to the certificate program for socio-legal studies.
-There is no formal admission procedure, but students should contact the certificate program director or an academic advisor in the School of Social Transformation as soon as they decide to pursue the certificate.

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
 Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
 A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.